open-telemetry/opentelemetry.io/content/en/docs/kubernetes/collector/components.md

 | Deployment (Gateway) | Yes, but will only collect metrics from the node it is deployed on |
 | Sidecar              | No                                                                 |

-Each Kubernetes node runs a kubelet which includes an API server.
+Each Kubernetes node runs a kubelet that includes an API server.
 The Kubernetes Receiver connects to that kubelet via the API server to collect metrics about the node and the workloads running on the node.